 - 1. The adoption of new and revised policies that impact economic growth, improved food access, transportation options will positively impact the health of all residents in the area. - 2.
-Adoption by smoking cessation policies will help reduce smoking among youth and improve the rates of lung cancer and other healthy lifestyle policies.
+Adoption by smoking cessation policies will help reduce smoking among youth and the rates of lung cancer.